OvertureMaps/transportation-splitter/README.md

     block_size=16 * 1024 * 1024,           # Parquet row group size (16MB default)
 )
 ```

+**Note:** Input format is always auto-detected by checking for GeoParquet metadata (the `geo` key in Parquet file metadata).
+You don't need to specify it.

 The wrangler acts as the "keeper of state" for the pipeline, managing: